-The MSS_ERRORFILE statement specifies the name of the user-customized SQL error file that PowerExchange uses for Microsoft SQL Server bulk data movement operations.
+The MSS\ERRORFILE statement specifies the name of the user-customized SQL error file that PowerExchange uses for Microsoft SQL Server bulk data movement operations.

 '''

-MSS ERRORFILE=file name
+{\tt MSS\ERRORFILE} = file

 '''

-Value: For the file_name variable, enter the complete path and file name that contains the SQL error codes that you want PowerExchange to treat as either recoverable or fatal.
-PowerExchange provides a sample error action file called mssqlerr.act in the PowerExchange installation directory.
+Value: For the file value, enter the path and name of the file that contains the SQL error codes that you want PowerExchange to treat as either recoverable or fatal.

+PowerExchange provides a sample error action file, mssqlerr.act, in the PowerExchange installation directory.